Taking Care of Your Ebike Battery: The Ultimate Guide

 Like any other device that uses a lithium-ion battery, the range and performance of your e-bike can be dramatically affected by temperature changes.
 Have you noticed that your iPhone or Android battery life goes down while skiing or hiking on cold days, but returns to normal when you go back inside?
 Temperature plays a big role in the effectiveness of the battery.

-Since e-bikes can be ridden in very hot, and very cold temps, it's important to keep your battery in mind when riding in extreme conditions.
-Here are some tips to preserve the life and performance of your battery:
+Since ebikes can be ridden in very hot, and very cold temps, it's important to keep your battery in mind when riding, charging, or storing in extreme conditions.
+A couple of things to be aware of:

-- Don't leave your bike in the trunk of a hot car (think Phoenix in July) with the battery attached.
-Remove the battery and take it with you instead.
+- Don't leave your Aventon ebike in the trunk of a hot car (think Phoenix in July) with the battery attached.
+Remove the battery and carry it with you instead.

-- When you ride your e-bike in cold temperatures, the range will be reduced.
-If you park outside overnight, bring your battery inside with you.
-Only take the battery back outside only when you are ready to ride to minimize the impact of temperature on range.
+- Riding your Aventon ebike in cold temperatures will have an impact on range reduction.
+If you park your ebike outside overnight, bring your battery inside with you.
+Only take the battery back outside when you are ready to ride.
+This helps minimize the impact of temperature on the range.

-- It's fine to ride most e-bikes, including Aventon Pace 500, in the rain.
-You should dry the contacts on the battery to prevent corrosion and oxidizing.
-Electrical contact cleaner can be used to keep that connection clean if needed.
-In extreme weather (for example, in a community where roads are salted in winter) you can apply battery terminal grease as a preventative.
+Although it's fine to ride most e-bikes, including Aventon ebikes, in the rain, you should always dry the contacts on the battery to prevent corrosion and oxidation.
+An electrical contact cleaner can be used to keep that connection clean if needed.
+In extreme weather (for example, in a community where roads are salted in winter), you can apply battery terminal grease as a preventative.
 But, if you live in an area with extreme weather, it’s equally important to know that your Aventon ebike and battery are not intended to be submerged or subjected to harsh rainfall or pressurized washers.

 If you can't remember all of the specific ebike battery care suggestions we covered above, keep in mind this rule of thumb: "if it's too hot or too cold for YOU, it's also too hot or too cold for your battery."
 Your battery is comfortable at the same temperatures you are!